 Over the past few weeks, the America at Play: Play Stories Video Contest has received dozens of fun and creative videos that illustrate the way Americans play, now and in years past.
 Browsing through all of them takes some time, so I wanted to share a few of my personal favorites and guide you to the ones that I think shouldn’t be missed.
-Click on the picture to view the video!

 Though it was the first submission to the contest, this video remains one of my favorites.
 This fond, lighthearted, and somewhat cautionary tale of bicycle tag could serve as a how-to for aspiring “ghostriders.”
 The user also added some very expressive cartoons that I thought captured the essence of the game perfectly.

 I happily admit that, in this case, I’m biased, because this is a video of my grandfather.
 In my defense, he has a very vivid memory and dozens of stories to tell about growing up in Rochester, New York.
 I found myself surprised and amused by his childhood exploits, and think his video proves just how rewarding it can be to take the time to sit down with loved ones and hear their memories.

 Father and Son = Family Fun

 This adorable and well-crafted video will surely put a smile on your face.
 It tells the story of all the fun a father has while playing with his young son, and is sure to elicit “awww”s from viewers.
 It serves as a wonderful and heartwarming testament to the importance of play, regardless of your age.

 Army Games on the Playground